-Maryland’s Residential Clean Energy Grant Program offers $1,000 grants for homeowners who have installed photovoltaic solar panels.
+The Maryland Residential Clean Energy Rebate Program offers $1,000 grants for homeowners who have installed solar panels between 1 to 20 kw.
 Grant applications must be submitted to the MEA within 12 months of installation, and the installer must be NABCEP certified.
-If you choose Solar Energy World as your installer, we take care of all the paperwork ensuring you get all available incentives and income-generating benefits.
+If you choose Solar Energy World as your Maryland solar panel installer, we take care of all the paperwork ensuring you get all available incentives and income-generating benefits.

-The Maryland Commercial Clean Energy Rebate Program offers similar incentives for Maryland’s government offices, businesses, and non-profit organizations that install solar energy technology, including solar photovoltaic and solar water heating.
+The Commercial Clean Energy Rebate Program offers similar Maryland solar incentives for the state’s government offices, businesses, and non-profit organizations that install solar energy technology, including solar photovoltaic and solar water heating.
 Rebate amounts vary depending on system eligibility.

 High-Performance Building Property Tax Credits